Legia Warsaw: 1920s and 1930s

 The club was reactivated on 14 March 1920.
 In the officers' casinos in the Royal Castle, a group of former officers formed the Military Sports Club (WKS) -Wojskowy Klub Sportowy- Warsaw, establishing the white and red colors of the statute.
 Among them was Zygmunt Wasserab, one of the founders of the club.

 Due to the Polish-Bolshevik war and the participation of many Warsaw players, WKS was not nominated for the premiership of the Polish championship league in 1920.
 In the 1921–1926 seasons, the team was not promoted beyond the A-class of the Warsaw district, but it was a very important period for the club.
 In 1922, a statute was passed allowing the team to play in civilian teams (as opposed to playing against only other soldiers).
 Zygmunt Wassarab and Jerzy Misiński worked together and the club's name was changed to the Military Sports Club "Legia" Warsaw.
-It was modeled on the document of LKS Pogoń Lwów.
+It was modeled on the document of Pogoń Lwów.
 At that time, a merger with the oldest Warsaw sports club, Korona, was created, which resulted in the acquisition of new, white-green club colors.

-In the first international match played on 18 May 1922, Legia lost 2–9 at their own stadium with Czechoslovakian club Viktor Zichkov Prague.
+In the first international match played on 18 May 1922, Legia lost 2–9 at their own stadium with Czechoslovakian club FK Viktoria Žižkov.
 A year later, in the championship of Warsaw, the Army took 3rd place.

 After the first-ever promotion beyond Class A in 1927, Legia qualified for the newly formed Polish Football League.
 Roman Górecki, the then president of the Warsaw team, became the first president of the Polish League.
 Their debut was on 8 May in Łódź – Klub Turystów Łódź was the opponent and the match ended in a 6–1 result.
 At the same time, Legia player Marian Łańko scored his first league goal free kick and recorded his first hat-trick in club history.
 In the same year, in a match against Pogonia Lwów, the club suffered the highest league loss, losing 2–11.
 At the end of the season, Legia finished fifth, despite five defeats at the start of the season.
 Legia striker Marian Łańko finished second scoring 31 goals.
 The Warsaw club also made their debut in the Polish Cup, winning the match with Pogoń Warsaw 7–0.
-For the next two seasons Legia occupied higher positions in the league than the other clubs: Polonia and Warszawianka.
+For the next two seasons Legia occupied higher positions in the league than the other Warsaw clubs: Polonia and Warszawianka.